 What type of cages is best for chinchillas?

-If you decide to own a chinchilla and have all the necessary resources to take care of it, you will need a cage.
+If you decide to own a chinchilla and have all the necessary resources to take care of it, you will need to set up a cage.
 Make sure to decide on a place for the cage before purchasing a chinchilla.
 The place you choose should have an appropriate environment for chinchillas.
 A suitable environment for chinchillas is very important for their healthy life.
 Some of the things that the cage you absolutely need are listed below.

 - Large-sized cage